A thick cookie crust and bright green key lime filling make these sweet and tart Key Lime Bars a must make recipe this summer.

 Last month I was cleaning out the fridge and I found a bottle of key lime juice from when I made these blueberry key lime cheesecake bars last summer.
 Of course that bottle was too old, so it got pitched right away.
 But that got my brain going in about 10 different directions for fun key lime summer desserts.

 The first thing I wanted to do was make those lemon bars with key lime juice.
 I added a little bit of green gel food coloring to make the filling bright.
-That’s totally up to you.
-If you do not add the food coloring, your filling will be a much lighter color.
-Maybe even slightly yellow.
+That's totally up to you.
+If you do not add the food coloring, your filling will be a much lighter color because key limes are yellow.

 The color does intensify as the bars bake, so add your food coloring sparingly.